alex-milanov/spectrogram3d_hs/README.md

 ...
 ```

-Start it with two numbers to specify stride and offset.
+Start it with two numbers (no more, no less!) to specify stride and offset.
 Here we generate a higher-resolution FFT more frequently than the defaults.

 ```
 $ ./dist/build/waveform/waveform 1024 256